build-on-aws/content/posts/building-agent-aws/index.md

     * 'audio': This type would be selected when the input or output is a sound or speech, which might be useful for voice-based interaction scenarios.
 4. **A call method**: This contains the inference code.

-So, with these attributes, our class will look like this:
+With these attributes, our class will look like this:

 ```python
 from transformers import Tool